-Change in product color is yet another sign of expiry.
-Solar radiation, temperature, and also microbes can alter the original color of the hair product.
+A change in product color is yet another sign of expiry.
+Solar radiation, temperature, and microbes can alter the original color of the hair product.

-The product losing its original texture, loss in viscosity or complete separation (in terms of creams, lotions) indicates the product’s health.
+The product losing its original texture, loss in viscosity, or complete separation (in terms of creams, and lotions) indicates the product’s health.
 Don’t use the separated or altered product.